OpenIPC/PixelPilot_rk/README.md

   Uses `video.decode_and_handover_ms` fact
 * `GPSWidget` - displays GPS fix type (no fix / 2D fix / 3D fix etc) and GPS coordinates.
   Uses `mavlink.gps_raw.fix_type`, `mavlink.gps_raw.lat` and `mavlink.gps_raw.lon` facts

+## Menu

+The menu provides options to modify air and ground settings.
+Navigation is controlled via a GPIO button, adhering to Ruby wiring conventions.
+PixelPilot_rk will take ownership of the needed gpios.

+### Navigation
+Up/Down – Cycles through menu items (wraps around at the top and bottom of the page/sections).
+Left/Right/Ok (Back/Menu/QA1 in Ruby terms) – Adjusts selected values.
+Ok becomes Rec/QA1 when menu is not shown.

+When not in menu any navigation key will open the menu.

 ## Known issues